meghc27/mandala_art/README.md

 # Mandala Art

 This repository uses Python turtle to generate beautiful and intricate Mandalas.
+Some examples can be seen in Images/

 There are three ways to do it: